Learning to Defend by Learning to Attack

+In addition, comparing Grad-only L2L with Grad L2L, we see that without the raw images fed into the attackers, Grad-only L2L is less robust to the PGM attack, though 2-Step Grad-only L2L and 2-Step L2L achieves comparable performance.

-In addition, Table~\ref{tab:time} shows the one epoch running time of all methods over CIFAR-10 and CIFAR-100.
+In addition, Table~\ref{tab:time} shows one epoch running time of all methods over CIFAR-10 and 100.
 As can be seen, Grad L2L and 2-Step L2L is much faster than PGM Net.
-By further comparing the accuracy of Grad/2-Step L2L and PGM Net in Table 2, we find that our proposed L2L methods enjoy computational efficiency.
-In addition, Figure~\ref{fig:acc_vs_iter_eps} presents the robust accuracy against number of iterations (fixed perturbation magnitude $\epsilon = 0.031$) and perturbation magnitude (fixed number of iterations $T=10$).
+By further comparing the accuracy of Grad/2-Step L2L and PGM Net in Table 2, we find that L2L methods enjoy computational efficiency.
+In addition, Figure~\ref{fig:acc_vs_iter_eps} presents the robust accuracy against number of iterations with $\epsilon = 0.031$ and perturbation magnitude (number of iterations $T=10$).
 As can be seen, 2-Step L2L is much more robust than PGM Net.